lunduniversity/introsofteng/README.md

 * 2019 - Made the lab sessions mandatory.
 Updated roles, all students are now developers+testers and then has yet another role.
 * 2020 - New course code ETSA03.
 Forced into an online format due to Covid-19.
 The project instructions reached v1.0.
 * 2021 - The course will again be given in an online format.
 Travis CI will be replaced by GitHub Actions.
+* 2022 - The course returns to the LTH campus.
+Fewer and more mature students this year.

 ## Contents of this repo